AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/advanced-usage.md

 1. Set the target language for translation.

-    `ChatUIKitSettings` provides a `translateTargetLanguage` property to set the target translation language.
+    `ChatUIKitSettings` provides a `translateTargetLanguage` property to set the target language:

     ```dart
        ChatUIKitSettings.translateTargetLanguage = 'zh-Hans';
     ```

-    If the target language for the translation is not set, English is used by default.
+    If the target language is not set, English is used by default.

     For more target languages, refer to [Translation Language Support](https://learn.microsoft.com/zh-cn/azure/ai-services/translator/language-support).